balazsgyenes/parllel/benchmarks/sb3/README.md

 Run a benchmarking script with several (e.g. 5) random seeds using: `python [script_name] -m +iteration="range(5)"`

 Run all benchmarking scripts with 5 random seeds each using: `bash train_all.sh`

+# Benchmarking Results

+The training results using 5 random seeds for each framework can be accessed at this [public WandB report](https://api.wandb.ai/links/gyenes/96m63ytt).